Tadd Roosevelt

-James Roosevelt "Tadd" Roosevelt Jr. (August 20, 1879 – June 7, 1958), also called Taddy, was an American heir and member of the Roosevelt and Astor families.
+James Roosevelt "Tadd" Roosevelt Jr. (August 20, 1879 – June 7, 1958) was an American heir and member of the Roosevelt and Astor families.

 Early life

 James Roosevelt Roosevelt Jr. was born on August 20, 1879.
 He was the son of diplomat James Roosevelt "Rosey" Roosevelt (1854–1927) of the Roosevelt family and Helen Schermerhorn (née Astor) Roosevelt (1855–1893) of the Astor family.
 He had one sister, Helen Rebecca Roosevelt (1881–1962).

 Among his large and prominent family were uncles Franklin Delano Roosevelt (who was three years younger than Tadd), who later became President of the United States, and Colonel John Jacob "Jack" Astor IV, who died during the sinking of the RMS Titanic.
 Tadd's paternal grandparents were businessman James Roosevelt I and Rebecca Brien (née Howland) Roosevelt, while his maternal grandparents were businessman William Backhouse Astor Jr. and socialite Caroline (née Schermerhorn) Astor, who was known as the "Mrs. Astor".

 He and Franklin both attended Groton School and Harvard University, with Tadd being ahead of Franklin.
 Their kinship led to Franklin often being mockingly referred to as "Uncle Frank" while the two attended Groton together.